Some computations of stable twisted homology for mapping class groups: Twisted stable homologies of semidirect products

-We denote by $\mathbf{\Gamma}_{g,2}$ the isotopy classes of diffeomorphisms of $\varSigma_{g,2}^{0}$ preserving the orientation and restricting to the identity on a neighbourhood of the parametrized interval $I$ and fixing the other boundary component pointwise.
+We denote by $\mathbf{\Gamma}_{g,2}$ the isotopy classes of diffeomorphisms of $\varSigma_{g,2}^{0}$ preserving the orientation and fixing the boundary components pointwise.
 Recall that $R$ is a commutative ring and we assume that the various mapping class groups act trivially on it.